'48 by James Herbert

 "Castaways" - Nature has different plans for reality TV.

-"The Garden Where My Rain Grows" - The short story that was part of the basis for the novel The Conqueror Worms.
+"The Garden Where My Rain Grows" - The short story that was part of the basis for the novel THE CONQUEROR WORMS.

 Fearful Symmetries by Thomas F. Monteleone